 In the pre-Code horror story "The Man Who Tricked the Devil!", the Devil's Jackass Genie tendencies are already firmly established in two anecdotes that the protagonist Jeffrey Hagstone's friends tell him - a art collector wishing to marry the offspring of the most beautiful people in the world is betrothed to a woman with leprosy, and promptly catches her disease; a diplomat who wishes to become prime minister of his own Ruritanian autocracy is assassinated a minute after his glorious regime begins.
 Hagstone, meanwhile, is insistent that he'll come out the better man in their deal, because the highly accomplished lawyer has drafted his own contract, with thousands of added clauses to ensure no treachery on Satan's part.
 However, as such documents are typically signed in blood, Jeff has to sign each clause separately as well... and dies of blood loss before he gets to the dotted line.

 One Archie Comics story has Jughead discovering a Diner On The Hill That Wasn't There Yesterday (Heck, nobody's sure if the hill was there either!).
 Inside, the only waitress, Darlene, offers the house special, a...well, put bluntly it's like a Dagwood Sandwich made with Pizzas instead of bread and topped with cheeseburgers, but in exchange Jughead must give up his most important aspect- his metabolism!
 Confused, Jug nonetheless goes along with it.
 However, a Big Eater lifestyle minus the needed metabolism causes Jughead to bloat up very quickly.
 Archie learns about the trade and gives up his pure heart to get the metabolism back.
 But without his pure heart, Archie is just another womanizing boy.
 Betty and Veronica decide to go after the pure heart and give up their compassion and status, respectively, but because Veronica's status came from her father's fortune, this causes the Lodge family to go broke, and without her compassion Betty becomes a female Reggie.
-To add salt to the wound, Darlene is con artist who didn't really give anything up.
+To add salt to the wound, Darlene is a con artist who didn't really give anything up.
 With the help of Sabrina the Teenage Witch, Jughead is able to set things right by forcing Darlene to take on the pure heart and compassion, making Darlene nice enough to push the Reset Button.
 (Well, not quite- Jughead has to work off the weight he put on).
 There's also a Running Gag about the gang assuming Darlene wanted their souls, followed by an Imagine Spot of said soul annoying Darlene somehow.
 When the girls do this, Darlene, she shouts, "What is it with you kids and souls!?"